 Law

-The Open University Law School (OULS) provides a lively and stimulating interdisciplinary research environment for PhD students.
-As a PhD student in OULS you will be provided with the resources and support you need to enable you to fulfil your intellectual potential and generate research impact in your chosen field.
+The Open University Law School (OULS) provides a supportive, lively and stimulating interdisciplinary research environment for PhD students.

-Research activity in the School focuses on the Space, Law and Governance Centre and the following research clusters:
+Research activity in the School focuses on the following research clusters:

 Key facts